priyadharsinid/-pandas-challenge/README.md

 % passing reading (the percentage of students who passed reading)
 % overall passing (the percentage of students who passed math AND reading)

-Highest-Performing Schools (by % Overall Passing) Lowest-Performing Schools (by % Overall Passing)
+Highest-Performing Schools (by % Overall Passing), Lowest-Performing Schools (by % Overall Passing)

-Math Scores by Grade
+Math Scores by Grade,
 Reading Scores by Grade

 Scores by School Spending

 Scores by School Size

 Scores by School Type